dongyenk/Triathlon-Data-Processing/README.md

 ------------------
 The 'Arduino' folder contains programs made in the Arduino IDE, and for the Arduino.
 Programs here are more closely related to things I did in university.

-The  'C++' folder will contain functionally similar software, that uses more of my knowledge from self study.
+The  'C++' folder will contain basically the same software, that uses more of my knowledge from self study.

 __**FILE NAMES**__
 ---------------------